SphereCraft/Second_Brain/000_Second_Brain/Create_GitHub_Action.md

 now in the repo in github, go to the actions tab and should see the workflow job, go in to it and will see the steps we created, click each one and will see what we asked of it.
 This is a very simple action, but can see how it all works and the possibilities.

-We are going to now create a workflow for a [[Lambda Function]].
+We are going to now create a workflow for a [Lambda Function](./Lambda_Function.md).
 As engineers we need to have things set up automatically to avoid and manual intervention/deployment.
-So we will create a CI/CD workflow that gets triggered every time we push changes to a [[Lambda Function]].
+So we will create a CI/CD workflow that gets triggered every time we push changes to a [Lambda Function](./Lambda_Function.md)
-In this example we will set up the [[Lambda Function]] in the console to speed things up
+In this example we will set up the [Lambda Function](./Lambda_Function.md) in the console to speed things up

-Into [[AWS]] [[IAM]] to get credentials/access keys.
+Into [AWS](./AWS.md) [IAM](./IAM.md) to get credentials/access keys.
 If you have lost the secret access key, then will need to create new, then copy new details ready for later.

 In the terminal make sure the keys are set up aws configure - add the details as required
 To validate
-aws s3 ls - this should list the [[S3]]'s that you already have. aws iam list-access-keys     -  this will show keys, but not the secret key, if lost create new.
+aws s3 ls - this should list the [S3](./S3.md)'s that you already have. aws iam list-access-keys     -  this will show keys, but not the secret key, if lost create new.
 In github to create a new repository and add these keys new repo - call it lambda-cicd